Gabura

-Gabura is a genus of lichen-forming fungi in the family Arctomiaceae.
+Gabura is a small genus of lichen-forming fungi in the family Arctomiaceae.
+These lichens form low-growing patches that range from thin, crust-like films to small, crumpled cushions, appearing dark olive-green to almost black when dry but swelling like a sponge and becoming softer when wet.
+They partner with blue-green algae called Nostoc and grow on tree bark or soil, often among mosses, reproducing through tiny disc-shaped fruiting bodies that contain long, multi-celled ascospores.

+Taxonomy

 Although it was originally circumscribed in 1763 by French botanist Michel Adanson, the name was nomen rejiciendum–it was "suppressed" against the conserved name Collema, and for a long time considered a synonym of Arctomia.
 In 2014, Per Magnus Jørgensen proposed to use the name Gabura for what was then known as Collema fasciculare.
 The name was formally resurrected for use in 2020.
 Gabura has three species transferred from the genus Arctomia following molecular phylogenetic analysis.